O'Garvin History, Family Crest & Coats of Arms

 Early Notables of the O'Garvin family (pre 1700)

-More information is included under the topic Early O'Garvin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early O'Garvin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the O'Garvin family

 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
-These families often left their homeland hungry, penniless, and destitute do to the policies of England.
+These families often left their homeland hungry, penniless, and destitute due to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
-In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
+In fact, the foundations of today's powerful nations of the United States and Canada were to a larger degree built by the Irish.
 Archival documents indicate that members of the O'Garvin family relocated to North American shores quite early: James Garvey who settled in Virginia in 1680; Daniel Garvin, an 'enforced' Irish emigrant, sent to America in 1742; Patrick Garve, who settled in Pennsylvania in 1773.